 On 6 March 2015, the EU submitted its Intended Nationally Determined Contribution (INDC) to the UNFCCC (UNFCCC 2015a, 2015b) formally putting forward a binding, economy-wide target of at least 40% domestic greenhouse gas emissions reduction below 1990 levels by 2030.
-The European Union ratified the Paris Agreement on 5 October following the completion of its fast-track procedure.
+The EU ratified the Paris Agreement on 5 October following the completion of its fast-track procedure.
 As a result, its INDC became the EU’s NDC with the same emissions reduction target.
 We rate this target “medium.”
 Individual EU countries are also in the process of completing their ratification (as of 3 April 2017, all member states, except Belgium, Croatia, Czech Republic, the Netherlands and Romania, have ratified the Agreement).

 A positive element of the EU’s NDC is the specification that it includes economy-wide emission reduction goals and is defined as a domestic target.
 Less positive is the statement that the target includes emissions/removals from land use, land-use change and forestry (LULUCF), which were not included in the 2020 target.
 The accounting rules for the LULUCF calculation are yet to be agreed.
 The European Commission presented a proposal for a regulation in July 2016 (European Commission, 2016a).